By Paola Pascual on Mar 7, 2023 8:15:00 AM

 Use examples and analogies that your audience already knows, and compare and contrast those with your idea.
 When you tie the concept to a previously learned or shared piece of information, people will connect your thoughts to what’s already on their minds, creating a new bond that will make them grasp your view better.

 e.g. Telegram is an instant messaging App, similar to WhatsApp, but with some differences.
 For example, Telegram is cloud-based and group chats can host up to 75,000 members.

 If you really want people to understand you on a deeper level, tell them an interesting story or use a practical example they can relate to.
 Stories and examples are a great way to express your ideas, have an impact on people, and create a bond with other humans.

 If you need to explain something that is complex or highly technical to an audience that might not understand it, tell them a story based on something they can relate to, something they do understand.
-Once they understand and relate to, there is a good chance they will listen to your advice.
-Learn more on storytelling here.
+Once they understand and relate to it, there is a good chance they will listen to your advice.
+Learn more about storytelling here.

 7. Use images so people understand and remember

 They say a picture paints a thousand words, so why not use images to support your explanations?
 If you get your audience to see what you are trying to explain, they will not only be able to understand it better, but they will also remember it.
 Illustrate your ideas with a picture, a drawing, a diagram, or a chart and help people understand you better.

 The beauty of this tip is that it can be applied to a great many examples.
 If you are not a native speaker and you can’t remember a word, you can always look up an image in your own language and show it to the person you are talking to.
 If you want to show your team how well sales are going, show them a chart that visually illustrates that growth.